jinhojsk515/ALBEF_tutorial/README.md

 # ALBEF_tutorial
 unofficial ALBEF tutorial, with MIMIC-CXR data.

-!! retrieval.py is not verified right now.
-It will be fixed soon. !!

 ## Model description
 The following image from the ALBEF paper(https://arxiv.org/abs/2107.07651) illustrates the overall model architecture and training objectives of ALBEF.
 You can find more description of the detailed code in the comments in `pretrain_albef.py`.
 ![image](https://user-images.githubusercontent.com/59189526/210308191-059ace87-e4d0-4ee5-b743-68fb49c0a271.png)